 It will be for 15% of your combined March and April 2020 Personal Auto premium.
 If there is any outstanding premium balance on your billing group, your refund will be used to pay it.
 Any remaining amount will be sent to you.

 If you receive your bill directly from Hastings Mutual, you and your agent will not need to take any action to receive the refund.
-Please remember the refund is first used to pay any existing premium balance on policies in your billing group.
-If there is a remaining amount of refund, it is sent as a check to you.

 Your refund will come from your agency.
 Please contact your agent with any questions on the status of your refund.
 We are unable to identify any outstanding premium balance you might have with your agency.